liu3zhenlab/KAD/README.md

 ```
 perl scriptpath/seqKADprofile.pl --read read1.fq --read read2.fq \
                                  --asm asm0.fas --asm asm1.fas --asm asm2.fas \
-                                 --aid a0 --aid a1 --a2
+                                 --aid a0 --aid a1 --aid a2
 ```
-You need to be carefully use _--aid_, which must matches with _--asm_ order.
+The number and order of _--aid_ inputs MUST match with _--asm_ inputs.

 The parameter _--minc_ might need to change to avoid the interference from a great number of low counts (e.g. 1-3) from error sequences.
 By default, it is set to 5.
-However, if high-depth data are generated, the number needs to be increased.
-Approximately 1/10 of the estimated depth or smaller might be a reasonable cutoff.
+However, if high-depth data (e.g., >100x) are generated, the number needs to be increased.
+Approximately 1/10 of the estimated depth might be a reasonable cutoff.

 If corrected reads are used, _--minc_ can be set to a small number (e.g., 3).
 ```